-So I spent some time researching DIY stair runners and found there is a whole wealth of knowledge out there and so many people had created their own using various rugs and runners.
+So I spent some time researching if it was possible to make a DIY stair runner and found there is a whole wealth of knowledge out there and so many people had fashioned their own creative DIY stair runners using various rugs and runners.
 There were even projects where people had used bargain basement rugs that only cost a quid or two and fitted one per step.
 I knew I wanted a natural, textured aesthetic and loved seagrass and jute runners, but lots that I found were just too thick and wouldn't have been suitable.
 I traipsed around many a local carpet showroom trying to find the best runners and ended up finding the perfect ones on the B&Q website, but they were out of stock for months.

 Pics below show the old beige carpet and what it looked like underneath.

 The Process to fit a DIY stair runner

 1. The first step was to rip up the old carpet and underlay and remove the gripper rods and 50 million old staples and tacks that were embedded in the staircase.